 E = evidence (or example) i.e. a direct quote from a text, a clear example etc.

 E = explanation i.e. a deeper level of meaning, why it is important/effective etc.

 Personally, as a tutor, I also teach L for Link.
 The link technique either links onto the following paragraph so that essays are coherent or, more frequently, links back to the question.
 In the latter case, it is a structural device to keep students focused on the question.

 PEE(L) is widely taught and important because it tends to stop rambling in essays and ensure that students stay focused on the question.

 A bit about me

 As well as being a mum, grandmother, practising tutor, historian and education blogger, I am the Founder & Managing Partner of The Tutor Team.
-We are a family business, where I work with both my daughter Tess and my son Anthony.
-I am also assisted by Lisa, my PA.
-We are proud to have a team of 64 qualified, experienced teachers and university lecturers offering high-quality private tuition online.
+We are a family business, where I work with both my daughter Tess, my son Anthony and daughter-in-law Anita.
+I am also assisted by Lisa, my capable and efficient PA.
+We are proud to have a team of 80 qualified, experienced teachers and university lecturers offering high-quality private tuition online.